PROJECTS

 State and National Objectives

-The Club encourages its members to understand and practice the principles and objectives of California Garden Clubs, Inc. and National Garden Clubs, Inc. by participating in its projects and fundraising efforts.
+Our Club encourages its members to understand and practice the principles and objectives of California Garden Clubs, Inc. and National Garden Clubs, Inc. by participating in its projects and fundraising efforts.

 Bus Trips